Civil War Memorial (Adrian, Michigan)

-The Civil War Memorial is a marble monument situated in the center of Memorial Park in Adrian, Michigan.
+The Civil War Memorial is a marble monument situated in the center of Monument Park in Adrian, Michigan.
 The monument was designated as a Michigan Historic Site on August 13, 1971 and later added to the National Register of Historic Places on June 29, 1972.
 It was unveiled on July 4, 1870 to commemorate soldiers from Adrian who died in the American Civil War (1861–1865).

 History

 The Civil War Memorial ties together the cities of Adrian and Philadelphia, Pennsylvania.
 The column used in the monument was originally one of the six marble columns on the eastern facade of the former Bank of Pennsylvania building in Philadelphia.
 The bank building and the column itself were built in 1799.